sszxt/wild-life-guard/README.md

 ## Getting Started
 Follow theses steps to set up the environment and run the application.
-1. Fork the repository

-2. Clone the forked repository.
+1. Clone the repository.

-3. Create a python virtual environment.
+2. Create a python virtual environment.
     ``` bash
     python3 -m venv venv
     ```

-4. Activate the virtual environment.
+3. Activate the virtual environment.

     - On Windows